Battery Ventures

 Series A in 2016

-Outlyer is a cloud-based infrastructure monitoring platform designed for DevOps and microservices, catering to the needs of development operations teams.
+Outlyer is a cloud-based infrastructure monitoring platform designed specifically for DevOps and microservices.
 It offers comprehensive monitoring capabilities across the entire technology stack, including servers, cloud providers, databases, and containers.
-The platform provides customizable dashboards, analytics, and alerts, allowing teams to easily set up and manage their monitoring processes.
-By delivering insights that help organizations maintain agility and predict workflow dynamics, Outlyer enables clients to effectively plan for growth while ensuring robust performance monitoring.
+The platform enables development operations teams to maintain agility at scale while ensuring effective monitoring.
+Outlyer provides customizable dashboards, analytics, and alerts, allowing users to easily set up and tailor their monitoring experience to meet their specific needs.
+By facilitating predictive monitoring and workflow management, Outlyer helps clients plan for growth and optimize their operations.

 Elastifile